 Paying regular additional payments toward your loan principal will provide big returns.
 People use different methods to meet this goal.
 For many people,Perhaps the simplest way to keep track is by making one additional payment every year.
 If you can't afford to pay an additional whole payment in one month, you can divide your payment by 12 and pay that additional amount monthly.
 Another popular option is to pay a half payment every other week.
 The result is you will make one additional monthly payment in a year.
 Each of these options yields slightly different results, but they will all significantly reduce the duration of your mortgage and lower your total interest paid.

 It may not be possible for you to pay extra every month or even every year.
 But it's important to note that most mortgage contracts will allow additional payments at any time.
 Any time you come into extra money, you can use this rule to make an additional one-time payment on principal.

-For example: five years after moving into your home, you get a huge tax refund,a large legacy, or a non-taxable cash gift; , you could pay this money toward your loan principal, which would result in huge savings and a shorter loan period.
-Unless the mortgage loan is very large, even a few thousand dollars applied early in the loan period can yield huge benefits over the duration of the loan.
+If, for example, you receive a large gift or tax refund five years into your mortgage, you could apply this money toward your mortgage loan principal, which would result in significant savings and a shorter payback period.
+Unless the loan is quite large, even a few thousand dollars applied early in the loan period can produce huge benefits over the duration of the loan.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.